-In order to retain trained scientists, DFS utilizes a compensation plan developed in conjunction with the Department of Human Resource Management, which rewards and encourages staff development.
+In order to retain trained scientists, DFS utilizes a compensation plan for its scientists that was developed in conjunction with the Department of Human Resource Management, which rewards and encourages staff development.

-Approximately 5% of current DFS employees have 30 or more years of service; however, DFS does not expect a significant number of retirements in the remainder of the biennium.
+Approximately 7% of current DFS employees have 30 or more years of service; however, DFS does not expect a significant number of retirements in the remainder of the biennium.